 It refers to hunting or the chase.
 Let us leave unexplored the other meaning, which the Oxford English Dictionary defines as “The practice or pursuit of sexual pleasure”.
-At times it may seem to its participants to resemble a hunt, but it’s not connected etymologically.
-It comes from Venus, the Roman goddess of beauty and love.
+At times it may seem to its participants to resemble a hunt, but that sense isn’t connected etymologically: it comes from Venus, the Roman goddess of beauty and love.

 Our sense is from Old French venerie, which comes from Latin venari, to hunt.
 The monk in Chaucer’s Canterbury Tales describes himself as “An outrider, that loved venery”, by which he meant he loved hunting, though Chaucer’s tales are so bawdy that incautious readers might assume the other sense.
 Venery refers to hunting game animals such as wild boar, hares, wolves, bears and — especially — deer.
 A close relative to venery is venison, nowadays always meat from a deer but in earlier times the flesh of any hunted animal.